-See Also: Verifying Operating System Packages on Oracle Solaris 11
+See Also: "Verifying Operating System Packages on Oracle Solaris 11" on page 1-12

 Note: There may be more recent versions of packages listed installed on the system.
 If a listed patch is not installed, then determine if a more recent version is installed before installing the version listed.